Linux 软件免费装

 How does the plugin handle manual edits to bound fields?

-Combined with Regenerate on every save, this gives a "refresh on save unless edited" workflow.
-With Auto-seed empty fields instead, the binding only writes when the target is empty — manual edits are preserved by definition because they're never overwritten.
-There is a "cold-start" exception: when a binding first sees a post with non-empty target content and no signature yet, it treats the existing value as an unwritten manual baseline and skips (SKIP_COLD_START_MANUAL) until the editor clicks the binding's "Initialize from current value" path (a later UI addition) or accepts the regeneration by clearing the field first.
+Pair this with Regenerate on every save for a "refresh on save unless edited" workflow.
+With Auto-seed empty fields alone, the binding only writes when the target is empty — manual edits are preserved by definition.
+Cold-start safety net: when a binding first sees a post with non-empty target content and no prior render on file, it treats the existing value as a manual baseline and skips that post until the field is cleared or the binding's "Initialize from current value" flow is run.

 I edited a template.
 Why aren't the changes showing up on the front end?